Yandex Cloud

 yc components update

-Migrate the node group and the pod workloads to a different availability zoneMigrate the node group and the pod workloads to a different availability zone
+Migrate the node group and pod workload to a different availability zoneMigrate the node group and pod workload to a different availability zone

-Prepare a node group and proceed to migration using one of the following methods:
+Set up the node group and proceed with migration using one of the following methods:

 • Migrating a node group directly to the new availability zone.
 It depends on the type of workload in the pods:

-• Stateless workload: The functioning of applications in the pods during migration depends on how the workload is distributed among the cluster nodes.
-If the pods reside both in the node group you are migrating and the groups for which the availability zone remains the same, the applications will continue to run.
-If the pods only reside in the group you are migrating, both the pods and the applications in them will have to be stopped for a short while.
+• Stateless workload: Application functioning in pods during migration depends on how workload is distributed between cluster nodes.
+If the pods reside both in the node group you are migrating and the groups for which the availability zone remains unchanged, the applications keep running.
+If the pods only reside in the group you are migrating, both the pods and the applications in them must be briefly stopped.

-Examples of stateless workloads include the web server, Yandex Application Load Balancer Ingress controller, and REST API applications.
+Stateless workload examples include the web server, Yandex Application Load Balancer ingress controller, and REST API apps.

-• Stateful workloads: The pods and applications will have to be stopped for a short while, regardless of how the workload is distributed among the cluster nodes.
+• Stateful workloads: Pods and applications must be briefly stopped, regardless of how workload is distributed between cluster nodes.

-• Gradually migrating a stateless and stateful workload to the new node group.
-It involves creating a new node group in the new availability zone and gradually discontinuing the old nodes.
-This way, you can monitor the workload transfer.
+• Gradually migrating stateless and stateful workloads to a new node group: It involves creating a new node group in the new availability zone and gradually discontinuing the old nodes.
+This enables you to manage workload transfer.

 Getting startedGetting started

 1. Check if the nodeSelector, affinity, or topology spread constraints strategies are used to assign the pods to the group's nodes.
-For more information on strategies, see Kubernetes documentation and the High availability and fault tolerance.
-To check how a pod is assigned to its associated node and unlink them:
+For more information on strategies, see this Kubernetes article and High availability and fault tolerance.
+To check a pod's assignment to nodes and remove it:

 Management console